boogy/ctftools/Tools/linux.md

 3. [Free Online Flash Decoder / Decompiler](http://www.showmycode.com/)
 4. [checksec.sh](http://www.trapkit.de/tools/checksec.html) A bash script to detect security measures in a binary/kernel
 5. [flare-ida](https://github.com/fireeye/flare-ida) FLARE Team Reversing Repository
+6. [jRename](http://jrename.free.fr/) jRename is a free, cross-platform, java-based rename utility.
+It allow you to easily and effeciently rename a bunch of files.
+You can use lots of formating options, insert date informations, use a counter or filter and capture groups with regular expressions.

 ## DYNAMIC ANALYSIS TOOLS